Adrian-Benavente/grill/README.md

 <div class="colspan-6"></div>
 ```

-- **rowspan**: used in any direct child of the grid container, indicates how many rows it shall span.
+- **rowspan**: used in any direct child of the grid container, indicates how many rows it will span.
 It also accepts
  breakpoints.

 ``` html